nickmaccarthy/Futureport82-Video-Whitescreen-Fix-Mac-Crossover/README.md

 Download the latest release from the [Releases](https://github.com/YOUR_USERNAME/fp82-mac-fix/releases) page and open `Futureport82Fixer.app`.

+**⚠️ Security Warning**: macOS may show a warning that the app "cannot be verified" when you first open it.
+This is normal for unsigned apps.
+To open it:

+1. Right-click (or Control-click) on `Futureport82Fixer.app`
+2. Select "Open" from the context menu
+3. Click "Open" in the security dialog

+Alternatively, go to **System Settings > Privacy & Security** and click "Open Anyway" next to the blocked app message.

 ### Option 2: Build from Source

 1. Clone this repository: